Saving you time.

 In person service protocol:

-- Waiting room area has been temporarily removed
+- Waiting room area is temporarily removed

 - Remain in your vehicle and text upon arrival